jerdevs/nft-marketplace/README.md

 **The Hottest NFT Marketplace**

 Inspired and credits to <a href="https://youtu.be/_ivIUCSOZ78">JavaScript Mastery</a> on YouTube for the development of this project. <br />
-This project has been written in TypeScript instead of Javascript.
+This project has been written in TypeScript instead of Javascript and using styled components.

 **Additional feature implementations:** <br />
 • Customized login page for user to enter their name <br />